raachely/AcousticSimilarity/README.md

     * `sessionID` variable should be a unique identifier for each file that starts with the bird ID and has no dashes within it (underscores OK).
 2. Song bout times exported from Spike2 to Matlab, named motifReturn-[sessionID].txt
 3. Tutor song .wav
+4. birdSummaries.xlsx

+birdSummaries.xlsx originally contained a lot of meta data for each session that was used in a variety of analyses , but now is only required to get the associated bird age for each recording session (used by `getAgeOfSession.m`, which is called by `prepareDRSylls.m` and `writeNeuronStats.m`); this could probably be converted to a simpler format that doesn't require a separate Excel file.

 ### Set up
 Set up a root folder titled "data" with subfolders for each bird.
 The -spike2.mat and motifReturn- files should be located within the appropriate bird folder.
 If analyzing spike data, files containing spike times should be located within a subfolder within each bird folder and named [sessionID]_times.mat.
 Ex: